JeremyBakker/Prometheus/README.md

 Prometheus is a Python application that uses the Django framework, the Natural Language Toolkit, and a SQLite database to correlate corporate earnings reports and linguistic data from quarterly conference call transcripts.
 I am building the tool to test social psychological and linguistic theories on detecting deception in discourse.

 Currently, it parses PDFs of conference call transcripts into individual questions and answers.
 These linguistic units are then saved in a SQLite database for later interpretation by the application.
 Prometheus can now also translate TSV files of earnings data into an interactive line graph in D3.

-Due to copyright restrictions, I cannot host the source data here.
+Due to copyright restrictions, I cannot host the source data for the conference calls here.

 ## Table of Contents